-Table 2 - MPEG-V Interoperability points
+Table 4 - MPEG-V Interoperability points

-The workflow of Figure 1 can be described as follows:
+The workflow of Figure 1 operates as follows:

-1. Metaverse Environment A internally represents Data based on proprietary Formats A using Sensing/Actuation Data and Commands in the CMS Format obtained by converting Sensing/Actuation Data and Commands based on Format 1 from Universe Environment 1.
-Note that there can be a mismatch between
+- 1. Metaverse Environment 1 internally represents Data based on proprietary Formats 1 using Sensing/Actuation Data and Commands in the CMS Format obtained by converting Sensing/Actuation Data and Commands based on Format 1 from Universe Environment 1.
+Note that there can be a mismatch between - a.
+The Sensing Data and Commands received from Universe 1 and Metaverse Instance 1 because the Profile it implements may not be able to handle all the Sensing and Command Data types received from the Sensors of Universe Environment A. - b.
+The Actuators of Universe Environment A and the Actuation Data and Commands generated by Metaverse Instance 1 because of their inability to handle the Data types received. - 2.
+Metaverse Environment 2 of Metaverse Instance B internally represents Data based on proprietary Formats 2.
+However, by converting its Data from Data Format 2 to the CMS Data Format,

-- a.
-The Sensing Data and Commands received from Universe 1 and Metaverse Instance A because the Profile it implements may not be able to handle all the Sensing and Command Data types received from the Sensors of Universe Environment 1. - b.
-The Actuators of Universe Environment 1 and the Actuation Data and Commands generated by Metaverse Instance A because of their inability to handle the Data types received. - 2.
-Metaverse Environment B of Metaverse Instance B internally represents Data based on proprietary Formats B. However, by converting its Data from Data Format B to the CMS Data Format, Universe Environment 1 can send Sensing Data to and receive Actuation Data from Metaverse Environment B for use. - 3.
-Metaverse Environment A can serve Universe Environment 2 within the constraints corresponding to sub-points a. and b. of point 1 using the process outlined in point 1. above.
+- Universe Environment A can send Sensing Data to and receive Actuation Data from Metaverse Environment 2 for use. - 3.
+Metaverse Environment 1 can serve Universe Environment B within the constraints corresponding to sub-points a. and b. of point 1 using the process outlined in point 1. above.

-Figure 1 also provides a first general identification of the CMS standardisation areas.
+Figure 1 also provides a first general identification of Interoperability points potential targets of CMS standardisation.